DUE TO HEALTH ISSUES WE ARE SUSPENDING PUBLICATION OF THE DELPHITIMES.NET

 On April 22, 1977, a semi loaded with grain drove in front of a Norfolk Western train traveling toward Delphi at the SR 218 crossing near The Andersons Grain Mill.
 The driver of the semi and two workers on the train were killed, and five others were injured.

-First it was Hardee's, then it was Arby's, and now it is closed.
-Citing a reduction in business following the construction of the Hoosier Heartland Corridor, it now sits vacant.
+First it was Hardee's, then it was Arby's, and now it is ALLBQ'S. A very popular spot for the best BBQ around!

 --CARROLL COUNTY HISTORICAL SOCIETY ARCHIVES